Ending pregnancy with medications

 What Happens During a Medical Abortion

-You will take 2 medicines for the abortion:
+You may take the following medicines for the abortion:

 - Mifepristone - this is called the abortion pill or RU-486

 - You will also take antibiotics to prevent infection